Wednesday, December 22, 2010

 (Say what you will concerning our sanity, but they don't eat much and they scare away the burglars.
 Would you break into a home with 50-some-odd bears in it?
 I think not!)

-And here is this year's version of the same.
+And here is last year's version of the same.

 Notice the stocking in the background?
 Same one I had when I was two.
 And the star?
 It was on Ma & Pa's tree, then my parent's, now ours.
 And that's the overarching theme here, I suppose: connections to the past.
 What my father delighted in doing during his teens, decorating the tree to surprise and delight others, he delighted in still during my childhood, and I delight in now.
 My Auntie Ba's acceptance of the re-painted baby carriage as a wonderful gift led to her being just as happy to receive my silly sponges, which in turn leads to me having never been ungrateful for a present at any time in my life since.
 As I saved my stocking and love bringing it out each year, so I made one for MY WIFE and she has it hung each year, and she in turn made one for her brother and we bring that one out each year.
 Heck, one year we gave everybody on our list a full stocking as their gift.
 The list of connections goes on and on, from my family and hers.
 I've been lucky enough to gain many others by marriage (such as the traditional changing of my sister-in-law's "NOEL" decoration to having it read "LEON" at some point, which always brings muffled laughter from us and a groan from her.)